Members

 Second coming

 After the decision to withdraw the members of the band started to work with their individual projects.
 Jarkko Toivonen’s project was the most successful.
-His new band “Tiermes / Temple of Tiermes” got on so well that he considered it wise to leave Unholy and go on with Tiermes, in which he could best execute his musical and other ambitions.
+His new band “Tiermes / Temple of Tiermes” got on so well that he was not interested in Unholy anymore, so he continued with Tiermes, in which he could best execute his musical and other non musical ambitions.
+The rest of the band felt that without Jarkko it would be even easier to weld musical ideas together and create more unified sound and arrangements than before.

-In midsummer 1996 three other members of Unholy got together to discuss about the future of the iced band.
+In midsummer 1996 Pasi, Ismo and Jan got together to discuss about the future of the iced band.
 Everyone agreed it would be okay to start the band again.
-Jarkko was out but they felt confident to carry on without any new members.
 Lots of new ideas were brought up and the band decided to consult the Avantgarde Music, their former record label, about the new recording contract.
 Avantgarde Music was very interested to produce the third Unholy album, and the band strated to write and rehearse new material in September 1996.
 Reunion was very successful in a sense that band produced lots of new material, some of which was quite different from the old unholy style, while others continued along the heavy and gloomy paths familiar from From the Shadows and The Second Ring of Power, digging even deeper and heavier into those dark fields.
 A new deal with Avantgarde Music was signed in early spring 1997.

 In July 1997 the band entered the studio to give birth to their heaviest and meanest album so far, titled “Rapture.”
 Released in February 1998 “Rapture” broke the silence that had covered the band since 1994.
 With “Rapture” Unholy did not necessarily take any huge leap forward, but now the band was back on its feet again, facing the future with more vigour than ever before.

-Post-rapturian euphoria did not last long, for the band felt immediately great urge to write new music.
+With three members in the band, as Ismo had played all guitars and keyboards for album, it was impossible to tour.
+Therefore a post-rapturian euphoria did not last long before Unholy felt immediately great urge to write new music.
 By the end of May 1998 they had completed several new songs for future release.
-During that time Veera Muhli had joined the group for more permanent basis, and the Unholy left behind the trio and returned to the more comfortable quartet mode.
+During that time Veera Muhli who visited as vocalist in one song of Rapture, had joined the group for more permanent basis playing also keyboards, and Unholy left behind the trio and returned to the more comfortable quartet mode.

 The release date for “Gracefallen” was set for March 1999.
 Meantime, Unholy started to rehearse for live shows, adding one more member to the line-up – Jade Vanhala – to play the rhythm guitar.

 In a year 2000, from several labels interested in co-operation, negotiation started with well known american label but after good start it didn’t go forward so well.
-Huge delays on communication and extreme long time to get any contracts on paper, finally caused Unholy to fed up to everything and they packed their stuff and left the music scene.
+Huge delays on communication and extreme long time to get any contracts on paper, finally caused Unholy to fed up to everything and packed their stuff and left the music scene.
+Official split-up date was in spring 2002.
+Before that band was in full steam producing new material for a next album.
+New music would have been quite a shock to metal scene, so different was the outcome of this changed band!
+Too bad world didn’t hear it.

 After many years passed, vinyl albums got afresh famous among music collectors and hardcore music fans.
 Finnish highly specialized indie labels Rusty Crowbar Records showed interest in releasing Unholy demos as vinyl format.
 Fans had been searching and asking for those demos for long time and only few lucky ones still had them in they shelf.
 So Unholy decided to make a deal.
 Limited edition of vinyl demos released in March 2011.
 First demo Kill Jesus, released under name Holy Hell and last demo Trip To Depressive Autumn released as separate LP’s, and middle two demos Procession of Black Doom and Demo 11/90, recorded in 1990, as double LP.
 A history booklet (32 pages), based in fresh deep interviews of all four “original” Unholy members, is also available with vinyl package.

 While Unholy was working with vinyl project, Avantgarde Music sold bands release rights to Peaceville Records.
 Peaceville then started to work for re-releasing all the full lenght albums.
 From The Shadows and Gracefallen released in April 2011 and Rapture couple of months later.
-The Second Ring Of Power will be released in the end of summer 2011.
-Besides modernized cover booklets, Unholy wanted to include some bonus material to reissued albums, so Gracefallen includes one previously unreleased song title “Gone”, originally recorded during Gracefallen studio sessions.
+Releasing The Second Ring Of Power finished the re-issue project in autumn 2011.
+Besides modernized cover booklets, Unholy wanted to include some bonus material to reissued albums.
+So Gracefallen includes one previously unreleased song title “Gone”, originally recorded during Gracefallen studio sessions.
 Rapture includes two live performed tracks “Petrified Spirits” and “Covetous Glance” recorded in 1999.
-The biggest changes will be targeted to The Second Ring Of Power: Album will have a completely new cover arts and as bonus, bootleg live DVD from year 1994.
+The biggest changes came to The Second Ring Of Power: Album has completely new cover arts, and as bonus, bootleg live DVD from year 1994.

 Thanks